gazzamc/Milestone-Project-One/README.md

 ### Content
 - The text for the about us section was copied and modified from [PureGym - About Us Section](https://www.puregym.com/about-us/)
+- The text for the classes summary was copied from [Gym Plus](https://gymplus.ie/classes-at-gymplus/) and [westpark.ie](https://www.westpark.ie/class/cardio-kickboxing/)
+- The text for two of the Testamonials was copied from [corevaluefitness](http://www.corevaluefitness.com.au/testimonials)
+- The text for one of the Testamonials was copied and modified from [bhaf.ie](https://www.bhaf.ie/testimonials)

 ### Media
 - The photos used in this site were obtained from [PixaBay](https://pixabay.com/) and [UnSplash](https://unsplash.com/).